eddmann/eddmann.github.io/_posts/2016/2016-03-04-map-filter-combination-in-php.md

 ---
 layout: post
 title: 'Map-Filter Combination in PHP'
-meta: 'Combining the common-place Map-Filter process in PHP'
+meta: 'Learn how to efficiently combine the map and filter process in PHP using a simple trick to improve code readability and performance.'
+tags: php functional-programming
 ---

-Following on from my discussion on [Mapping, Filtering and Reducing in PHP](/posts/mapping-filtering-and-reducing-in-php/), over the past couple of months I have been using a little trick I would like to discuss.
+Following on from my discussion on [Mapping, Filtering and Reducing in PHP](/posts/mapping-filtering-and-reducing-in-php/), over the past couple of months, I have been using a little trick I would like to discuss.
-Although a `map-filter` combination can be achieved in a single `reduce`, reading the PHP documentation I found out that `array_filter` supplied without a predicate function will remove all `false` values from the collection.
+Although a `map-filter` combination can be achieved in a single `reduce`, while reading the PHP documentation, I found out that `array_filter` supplied without a predicate function will remove all `false` values from the collection.
 This means that you can simply map over a collection and return `false` if the desired predicate does not match - leaving the filter to do the clean-up.

 <!--more-->